Malathy Lakshman: Career

 Malathy made her playback film debut in 1997 under the music direction of Deva for the Tamil film Saathisanam.
 The song, picturised on actress Vichithra, marked her first recording opportunity.
-She received this break after film director Jayaprakash, a friend of her husband V. Lakshman, saw her perform at stage shows and recommended her to Deva.
-After her initial debut, Malathy took a brief hiatus from playback singing.
-In 2002, she was reintroduced by music director Vidyasagar, after veteran singer Manikka Vinayagam recommended her voice for a female part requiring depth and energy.
-Her comeback song, "Sri Ranga Pattanam", from the Tamil film Karmegham, brought her recognition among music directors.
+In 2002, she was reintroduced by music director Vidyasagar, Her comeback song, "Sri Ranga Pattanam", from the Tamil film Karmegham, brought her recognition among music directors.
 She followed this with songs in films such as Parthiban Kanavu, Suyetchai MLA, and Anbe Sivam.